fiso/node-select/README.md

 ## Plans for world domination

-In my future, EcmaScript will support this syntax:
+In my future, ECMAScript will support this syntax:
 ```js
   const o = select (criteriaObject) {
     if (this.someCondition) {